PE in Our School

 At Britannia we follow the ‘Spirit of the Games School Games Values.’
 The six School Games values - Passion, Self-Belief, Respect, Honesty, Determination and Teamwork - were developed to recognise how the experience of sport should be epitomised and embodied within schools, and to reflect the 'spirit' of the School Games.

 We intend to allow children opportunities to compete in competitions in both inclusive and competitive scenarios.
 We emphasise good sportsmanship, truthfulness and respect over winning.
+We believe that this is necessary in impacting the development of the 'whole' child.

 At Britannia we employ highly trained coaches to deliver some of our PE lessons.
 They are all trained to deliver the Lancashire SOW and deliver sessions that focus on skills rather than sports.

 We aim to target the fundamental skills in KS1 so that when children move to KS2 they are competent to access the KS2 skills.
+We have implemented catch up sessions for children who are behind with their FMS development due to COVID school closures,

 We encourage Level 1 competitions which means that we encourage children to challenge themselves and only themselves against their personal best.
 This allows children to better themselves and not worry about what others are doing so that they can concentrate on setting their own goals and achieving them.